wheredoesyourmindgo/serenity-qmk/users/wheredoesyourmindgo/readme.md

 - For more information on home row mods see an extensive write-up at [https://precondition.github.io/home-row-mods](https://precondition.github.io/home-row-mods)
 - While it may be tempting to change this layout to use shift when held/enter when tapped with right shift key it's worth considering the ramifications of using a mod-tap there.
-- When using a keyboard flashed with this firmware/layout on a Macbook, consider using Karabiner Elements to disable the built-in Apple keyboard when QMK keyboard is plugged in.
+- When using a keyboard flashed with this firmware/layout on a MacBook, consider using Karabiner Elements to disable the built-in Apple keyboard when QMK keyboard is plugged in.
 - On macOS, using System Preferences or Karabiner Elements, consider using F keys as standard Function keys since OS and Media controls are already implemented in their respective layers.
 - In order to optimize this layout for use with Windows or *nix you'll likely want to modify the mod order since this layout is primarily targeted towards use with macOS (which utilizes the Command/GUI key in a manner similar to how Windows treats the Control key).
 The order for mods on the left half is Control --> Option/Alt --> Command/GUI --> Shift; These mods are in reverse order on the right half.
 - Keep in mind, when activating a Layer on the bottom row in conjunction with a Mod key press on the home row (ex.
 Shift+Arrow_Left to select text) the key sequence order is important.
 The layer must be held first, then home row mod can be activated.
 - Note that the two mod clusters for the bottom row are 1 column shifted (outward) from the home row mods.
 This isn't intentional, however, an alternative approach without the column shift would likely be less ergomic since you wouldn't want to either:
     1. Bring your elbows inward towards your torso when using the mods in the bottom row
     2. Shift the four fingers used on the home row in any other way during a Layer activation press.
+- Capslock + Vim can be dizzying, I recommend using CapsLocker for MacOS for a decent notification when capslock is toggled.